profile photo

 Email: kanesalingambrinthan187 [AT] gmail [DOT] com

-I am a PhD student at Stanford University, focussing on Materials Science and Engineering in the Dresselhaus-Marais Research Group.
-I mainly work on X-ray microscopy.
+I am a PhD student in Materials Science and Engineering at Stanford University, working in the Dresselhaus-Marais Research Group.
+My current research focuses on coherent acoustic phonons (CAP) and their damping mechanisms, using picosecond acoustics and ultrafast pump-probe X-ray microscopy.

 〝Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.〞- Marie Curie